rdagumampan/adr-ps/README.md

-# ADR Tools (WORK-IN-PROGRESS)
+# ADR-PS

 A Powershell based command-line tool for working with Lighweight Architecture Decision Records (ADRs).

-"Lightweight Architecture Decision Records is a technique for capturing important architectural decisions along with their context and consequences.
+>"Lightweight Architecture Decision Records is a technique for capturing important architectural decisions along with their context and consequences.
 We recommend storing these details in source control, instead of a wiki or website, as then they can provide a record that remains in sync with the code itself. - Thoughtworks"

 ## Motivation